kapawlak/128A_Remote/lab1-magnetic force/lab1.md

 4. In “tool bar”, change the first setting to “$B_y$” and the second setting to “$B_z$”.
 You should see a similar ellipse.
 Check if the two criteria are satisfied.

 ::: Question
-Assume the iOLab is functional.
+(a) Assume the iOLab is functional.
 If the ellipse is off-center, what might be a possible reason?
+(b) Why do you think the ellipse is not perfectly "smooth" ?
+Give some possible explanations.
 :::

 ####